sjentsch/lsjDocs/Other/Prologue.rst

 textbook pitched primarily at psychology students.
-As such, it covers the standard topics that you’d expect of such a book: study design, descriptive statistics, the theory of hypothesis testing, t-tests, χ²-tests, ANOVA and regression.
+As such, it covers the standard topics that you’d expect of such a book: study design, descriptive statistics, the theory of hypothesis testing, *t*-tests, χ²-tests, ANOVA and regression.
 However, there are also several chapters devoted to the R statistical package, including a chapter on data manipulation and another one on scripts and programming.
 Moreover, when you look at the content presented in the book, you’ll notice a lot